SUSE/doc-susemanager/pages/suse-mgr3.1/getting-started/overview/hardware-and-software-requirements.md

 | Base OS | SUSE Manager Version |
 | --- | --- |
 | SLES 12 SP3 | 3.0, 3.1 |

-{% include tip.html content="SUSE Manager 3.1 was originally released as a SLES 12 SP2 extension.
-With the next maintenance update (2017), SUSE Manager 3.1 will be based on SLES 12 SP3 and it will support SLE 12 SP3 clients officially.
-In the following sections and chapters, it is highly recommended to use SLE 12 SP3 instead of SP2." %}

 ## SUSE Supported Client Systems {#supported-client-systems}